vivekkumar9919/JavaScript-Interview-question/readme.md

 <div id="q73"></div>

 ## 73. What is a Promise in JavaScript? [&uarr; Top](#top)
-A Promise is an object that represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
+In JavaScript, a Promise is an object that represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
+Promises were introduced in ECMAScript 2015 (ES6) to simplify asynchronous programming and make it easier to handle complex asynchronous operations, such as fetching data from a server or reading files.

+A Promise can be in one of three states:

+**Pending:** The initial state when the Promise is created and the asynchronous operation is still ongoing.
+**Fulfilled:** The state when the asynchronous operation is successful, and the Promise resolves with a value.
+**Rejected:** The state when the asynchronous operation encounters an error or fails, and the Promise rejects with a reason (error).
+A Promise can transition from pending to either fulfilled or rejected but cannot change its state once settled (fulfilled or rejected).

 <div id="q74"></div>